 The higher sheen will reflect more light, making the color appear lighter, but you don’t have to worry about any weird undertones coming out.
 This is my personal preference.

 In the photo above, you can see the creaminess of the Alabaster walls against the bright white trim (SW Extra White).
-These are not two colors I would ever pair together, as Extra White only plays nicely with cool colors.
+The cooler tones of Extra White pull out more of the gray in Alabaster, while also highlighting the yellow undertone.

 Now here’s the same space, but now with the trim painted in Alabaster.
 You can see how the color looks significantly less yellow and now just looks soft and creamy.

 If you really want to highlight the creamy side of Alabaster and not focus on it being a white, you could try pairing it with SW Pure White.
-In this case, it will make Alabaster look like a cream color on your wall and your trim will be bright white.
+It will make Alabaster look creamier on your wall and your trim will be bright white.

 See Alabaster Used in Real Spaces